ncmsops/dev-manual/commit-to-cust-flow.md

 ### Dev-label

 Once unit-tests pass, apply a development-label.
-E.g., DV16.0.1
+E.g., BR.16.0.1

 Applying a label will automatically make an image in the container registry.

 ### Dev-deploy

-Test your fix and also ensure no regressions.
+Test your fix and ensure no regressions.

-### Good-to-go

-Record your test-results and known-limitations.

 ### Pull Request